Cronenworth hits for cycle, Padres rout Nationals 24-8

-The Padres, who finished the first half by losing two of three to the Rockies, had 22 hits against seven pitchers.
-San Diego scored in every inning except the seventh as the Nationals allowed the most runs since the franchise moved to Washington in 2005 and tied for the most in D.C. history.
+The Padres, who finished the first half by losing two of three to the Rockies, had 22 hits against seven Washington pitchers.
+San Diego scored in every inning except the seventh as the Nationals allowed the most runs since the franchise moved to Washington in 2005.

-“That was just as relentless up and down the lineup I’ve seen our crew,” Padres manager Jayce Tingler said.
-“The discipline in the zone, just the grinding ability, making them come to the zone, laying off pitches out of the zone.
-That, for an extended period of time was as nasty as I’ve seen our group.”

 Cronenworth had a two-run double in the second, an RBI triple in the third, a solo homer in the fifth and an infield single against the shift in the sixth.
 Jurickson Profar replaced him at second base in the bottom of the seventh.